upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

     └── ...
 ```

-This structure works well for simple APIs that have a single definition (XRD) and single implementation (1 composition) that are all defined locally and will be bundled in this configuration.
-This folder structure is recommended to improve human readability.
-The folder structure does not affect Crossplane’s ability to build a package, since all .yaml files are flattened during the build process.
+This structure works well for simple APIs that have a definition (XRD) and single implementation (1 composition) that are all defined locally in the folder structure and will be bundled in this configuration.

+We recommend this folder structure because it improves human readability, not because Crossplane depends on a certain folder structure.
+The folder structure does not affect Crossplane’s ability to build a package since all .yaml files are flattened during the build process.

 {{< hint "important" >}}
 👉 Be careful to avoid placing .yaml files in your configuration's directory tree that you **don't** want Crossplane to parse.
 This can cause builds to unintendly break because Crossplane will attempt to ingest **all** .yaml files.